-■ 13.
+□ 12.
 EDUCATIONAL PLANNING

 All students should see a Counselor to complete or modify a Student Educational Program Plan (SEPP).
-Call (714) 992-7084 for appointments or schedule online at counseling.fullcoll.edu.
+Call (714) 992-7084 for appointments or self-schedule online at counseling.fullcoll.edu.
+Students may also schedule appointments via the Live Chat tab on the right edge of the Counseling Department page at counseling.fullcoll.edu

-14. STUDENT SERVICES
+□ 13.
+STUDENT SERVICES